 What is TPMS?
 TPMS stands for Tire Pressure Monitoring System.
 Your vehicle’s TPMS system keeps tabs on the air pressure in your car tires and lets you know when it is unsafe for driving.
-The TMPS system is comprised of sensors or pressure traducers that convey crucial information like air pressure, battery state, temperature, and sensor location to the vehicle’s computer.
+The TMPS system is comprised of sensors or pressure transducers that convey crucial information like air pressure, battery state, temperature, and sensor location to the vehicle’s computer.

 The TPMS system will trigger a warning light on the dashboard whenever it detects a tire pressure that is too low or too high.
 Ignoring this light increases the risks of patchy tire wear, poor brake performance, and, ultimately, reduced vehicle handling.